Cheer

 Due to field availability, not all games will be held at our home field.

 West Coast Conference Boundaries: Del Rancho Pop Warner is one of thirty-three associations within the West Coast Conference which cover all of San Diego County and extending to Imperial Valley and Murrieta Valley.
 These boundaries are where games will be held.
+Cheer teams will be in attendance to support their designated football whether it be a home or an away game.

 Game Day Schedules

 Games typically last 2 hours, starting between 8am and 8pm.
 Cheerleaders arrive 1 hour before game time for warmups and check-ins.
-They cheer at all home and away games, rain or shine.
-Only the game referee can call a game, not the coaches.

 Game Day Dress Code

 Uniforms must be worn and kept clean, including the designated Game Day bow, shells, briefs, skirts, socks, and shoes.
 Hair must be neat, no jewelry allowed, and nails are required to be trimmed short.
+Every cheerleader is checked in by Conference Officials prior to the start of a game to ensure they are within National Pop Warner Dress Code.

 Performance Mode